How to Pronounce Bruichladdich

 While the other two flagship brands are known for their peat, the Bruichladdich label itself is unpeated.
 There is a wide range of complex flavour profiles under the Bruichladdich label, including my favourite, Bruichladdich Black Art – a series of very impressive whiskies made from the finest casks Bruichladdich has to offer.
 Bruichladdich Laddie 8 (duty free exclusive, be sure to grab this next time you're at the airport!!) and Classic Laddie are all superb, easy-drinking, well-balanced whiskies.
 The Islay Barley range is equally tasty, using grain sourced entirely from Islay.

 Named after the town of Port Charlotte, two miles south of Bruichladdich, in honour of the now-defunct Lochindaal Distillery.
 The Lochindaal Distillery ruins are still visible as you enter Port Charlotte (the vacant lot on the right just after you come over the wee bridge).
-Established in 1829, the Lochindaal Distillery was known for its heavily peated spirit, and production ran for 100 years until its closure in 1929.
-Sadly, only a few crumbling walls and the warehouses remain, though these are put to good use storing its namesake.
+Established in 1829, the Lochindaal Distillery was known for its heavily-peated spirit, and production ran for 100 years until its closure in 1929.
+Sadly, only a few crumbling walls and the warehouses remain, though these are put to good use storing Port Charlotte (PC) whisky.
 At 44ppm, Port Charlotte deserves its Heavily Peated title and is a worthy tribute to a lovely town and an old distillery.
+Port Charlotte whisky retails at a considerably lower price point than sister-whisky Octomore, and as such, is a great value alternative.

 While not as heavily peated as sister spirit Octomore, Port Charlotte is still a full on peaty smack around the ears, but without the heavy price tag.
 The PC 10 Year Old is like a warm peaty hug, and one of our favourite drams.

 If you’re not sure whether you like peat or not, definitely don’t start here!
-To be classed as Octomore, it’s got to be over 80ppm, which leaves most ‘heavily peated’ whiskies in the dust.
-That said, Octomore is one of the few whiskies my dad will drink, peated or otherwise, and it most certainly has a cult following among Bruichladdich Distillery fans.
+To be classed as Octomore, the barley's peat concentration has to be over 80ppm, which leaves most ‘heavily peated’ whiskies in the dust.
+That said, Octomore is one of the few whiskies my dad will drink (peated or otherwise) and it has a cult following among Bruichladdich Distillery fans.

 My personal favourite is the limited edition Octomore OBA: C_0.1.
 Octomore OBA was a 2016 Feis Ile Masterclass special – Octomore Black Art – it was never intended for release, however, at the insistence of Bruichladdich fans, head distiller Adam Hannett bowed to pressure and released this masterpiece for general (though limited) consumption.